nzakas/understandinges6/manuscript/03-Functions.md

 console.log(doSomething.name);      // "doSomethingElse"
 console.log(person.sayName.name);   // "sayName"

+var descriptor = Object.getOwnPropertyDescriptor(person, "firstName");
-console.log(person.firstName.name); // "get firstName"
+console.log(descriptor.get.name); // "get firstName"
 ```

 In this example, `doSomething.name` is `"doSomethingElse"` because the function expression itself has a name, and that name takes priority over the variable to which the function was assigned.
 The `name` property of `person.sayName()` is `"sayName"`, as the value was interpreted from the object literal.
 Similarly, `person.firstName` is actually a getter function, so its name is `"get firstName"` to indicate this difference.
 Setter functions are prefixed with `"set"` as well.
+(Both getter and setter functions must be retrieved using `Object.getOwnPropertyDescriptor()`.)

 There are a couple of other special cases for function names, too.
 Functions created using `bind()` will have their names prefixed with `"bound"` and functions created using the `Function` constructor have a name of `"anonymous"`, as in this example: